 We all know that over ripe bananas make the best banana bread, but get creative with your other food.
 Your last slices of stale bread can be blended into bread crumbs and frozen.
 Your wilted spinach can be frozen and added into a smoothie at a later date.
 Your soft carrots can be revived by trimming them and placing in a glass of water until crisp.

-At Heritage Bank, we’re lending a helping hand to leading food rescue organisation OzHarvest to ‘Nourish our Country’.
-If you’re looking for more tips on reducing food waste, OzHarvest have a whole lot of helpful resources on their website for reducing food waste at home, at work and at school.
-You can also read our article 10 quick food saving tips.
+If you’re looking for more tips on reducing food waste, OzHarvest can help.
+They are Australia's leading food rescue organisation, and have a whole lot of helpful resources on their website for reducing food waste at home, at work and at school.
+You can also read our article 10 quick food saving tips that features some tips OzHarvest shared with us

 It can be easy to just follow the price tag when you’re trying to squirrel away every spare cent.
 Cheaper is better, right?
 Well, not always.